-More than 1,500 kilometers by car from Fez to Marrakech through the Sahara desert and over big mountains.
-We slept outside at the campfire, got in a heavy sandstorm and arrived in Marrakech with the last drop of fuel.
+More than 1,500 kilometers by car from Fez to Marrakesh through the Sahara desert and over big mountains.
+We slept outside at the campfire, got in a heavy sandstorm, and arrived in Marrakesh with the last drop of fuel.
 By Car from Fez to Marrakech – Morocco Road Trip.

-By Car from Fez to Marrakech – Morocco Road Trip
+By Car from Fez to Marrakesh – Morocco Road Trip

 Natural Car wash

 From time to time, we meet a few people, mostly farmers with sheep.
 They seem to be pretty surprised; probably, not that many people are driving along these streets.

 Some of them even wave and are happy to face other humans.
 One man came out of a pretty old and small shed.

 He was wearing broken shoes and only spoke a few words of Spanish.

 We could not help him out with new shoes, but I am sure that he was really happy talking to us.